ts4nfdi/terminology-service-suite/README.md

 thus simplifying the development of user interfaces and the visualization of semantic information.

 The widgets are built with React and TypeScript and can be used in React applications.
-SemLookP and the widgets are based on the [StandardOntology Lookup Service (OLS)](https://www.ebi.ac.uk/ols/index), software developed by EBI.
+SemLookP and the widgets are based on the [Ontology Lookup Service (OLS)](https://www.ebi.ac.uk/ols/index), software developed by EBI.

 ## Using this package